 The impact of the economic infusion of 650 construction jobs over the 2 year construction period, and the 110 full-time jobs once in operation, is expected to boost the economic vitality of the region, its tax base and, ultimately, public services such as schools, essential services and parks.

 Petmin will work with local recruitment agencies to hire the 110 permanent workers.
-The hiring process is expected to begin in mid-2021, following commencement of main construction activities.
-Hundreds of construction jobs will be created during the two-year construction period in 2021 and 2022, peaking at 650 workers.
+The hiring process is expected to begin following commencement of main construction activities.
+Hundreds of construction jobs will be created during the two-year construction period, peaking at 650 workers.

 Interested applicants are welcome to upload their resumes.
 Kindly review the list of job titles outlined on the Careers web page and reference the position you are interested in in the subject title of your message in the Careers Portal.
 A detailed description of each will become available at the appropriate time when the hiring phase is formalized.